 Severe Acne can be a terrible problem for teenagers.
 Around 8 in 10 of them will develop teen acne at some point, although for many, it’s usually quite mild and can be managed through over-the-counter products and a careful skincare regime.
 We look at what causes teen acne and what is the best treatment for teenage spots.

-However, 3 in 10 teenagers will need to seek medical treatment to help manage their acne and prevent scars, and many could suffer psychological damage as a result such as low self-esteem, inhibition and anxiety.
+However, 3 in 10 teenagers will need to seek medical treatment to help manage their severe acne and prevent scars, and many could suffer psychological damage as a result such as low self-esteem, inhibition and anxiety.

 The sebaceous glands are particularly sensitive to hormones, and in the case of boys, teen acne is triggered by increased levels of the testosterone hormone during puberty.
 In girls and women, acne can be caused by the hormone levels affected by the menstrual cycle.

 Mild acne can be managed by good skincare.
-This includes using a specific cleanser for your specific needs, and usually a topical vitamin A serum.
+This includes using a specific topical treatment or cleaner and topical treatments for your specific needs, and usually a topical vitamin A serum.
 Squeezing spots is not a good idea, as this can make the acne worse and cause permanent scarring.

-When acne has turned to scarring, there are measures you can take to help improve it.
+When acne has turned to scar, there are measures you can take to help improve it.
 We have been able to reduce scarring using Derma FNS micro-needling treatments, as well as laser treatments such as Fraxel® 1550.